nkib3t/Nathan/README.md

-- 👋 Hi, I’m Nathan Kibet
+- 👋 Hi, I’m Nathan Kibet.
-- 👀 I’m interested in programming.
+- 👀 I’m interested in software development and cyber security.
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning software engineering and cyber security.
-- 💞️ I’m looking to collaborate on creating systems
+- 💞️ I’m looking to collaborate on developing and protecting systems.
 - 📫 How to reach at biwotnathan71@gmail.com

 <!---